-ROF Community Seed Bank for Native Seeds
+ROF Community Seed Bank for Native Seed Conservation

 We started the heirloom vegetable garden in 20 cents of land at our farm.
 We collected seeds from native seed savers and seed banks across India.
 With the very minimal seeds obtained per variety, we raised the garden from saplings and direct sowing.
 Since all these seeds were native varieties, they adapted well to our local environment and grew well than our expectation.
 We harvested the entire batch for seeds and started distribution of these native varieties to interested home gardeners and farmers across India.

 In continuation to our effort to collect and distribute native seeds, we always longed to build a natural sustainable building for preserving and storing the seeds using indigenous storage techniques practiced in India for centuries.
 As result, we started our first Community Seed Bank project in June 2018 in association with Thannal Hand Sculpted Home (www.thannal.com) who volunteered to design and build for us at our farm in Tamil Nadu.
 This project was designed by Mr. Biju Bhaskar, Thannal.
 We successfully inaugurated the Community Seed Bank and become operational from 9th Feb 2020.

 Case Study about our Community Seed Bank project was published United Nations One Planet Network (OPC) for Sustainable Building and Construction Program

 A case study about our farm and our Community Seed Bank Natural building project were published in United Nation’s One Planet Network – Sustainable Building and Construction Program 2022.